bullmoose20/MK-Docs/docs/files/overlays.md

 The `horizontal_offset` and `vertical_offset` overlay attributes are required when using Text Overlays.

-Komet includes multiple fonts in the [`fonts` folder](https://github.com/meisnate12/Plex-Meta-Manager/tree/master/fonts) which can be called using `fonts/fontname.ttf`
+Kometa includes multiple fonts in the [`fonts` folder](https://github.com/meisnate12/Plex-Meta-Manager/tree/master/fonts) which can be called using `fonts/fontname.ttf`

 ```yaml
 overlays: